The Software

 Blender also uses many modules or libraries from other projects.
 For example, Python uses the Python License; Bullet uses the Zlib License; Libmv uses the MIT License; and OSL, a BSD License.

 All the components that together make Blender are compatible under the newer GNU GPL Version 3 or later.
 That is also the license to use for any distribution of Blender binaries.
+We collected the most common Frequently Asked Questions here.

 Your Artwork